chrisdothtml/gist-perf/docs.md

 # How it works

+The steps to using gist-perf are:

+1. [Create a gist][github-gist]
-[Create a gist][github-gist], and add your test files to it.
+2. Add your test files to it
+3. Enter its ID into http://gistperf.io

+Below is an example that will detail the ways to setup/configure your gist.
 In this example, we'll write a performance test between the native `Array.prototype.forEach`, and a custom implementation.
 You can view this example gist [here][example-gist].

 ## Tests